defparam/smuggler/README.md

 ```

 Smuggler at a minimum requires either a URL via the -u/--url argument or a list of URLs piped into the script via stdin.
-If the URL specifies `https://` then Smuggler will connect to the host:port using TLS.
+If the URL specifies `https://` then Smuggler will connect to the host:port using SSL/TLS.
 If the URL specifies `http://`
 then no SSL/TLS will be used at all.
-If only the host is specified then the script will default to `https://`
+If only the host is specified, then the script will default to `https://`

 Use -v/--vhost \<host> to specify a different host header from the server address